turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 #### Quick Aside: JSX

 A big trait of React that is worth mentioning is its use of JSX vs plain old JavaScript.
-JSX itself exists as a statically-typed language on its own outside of React, but you'll likely only encounter it within React apps.
+JSX itself exists as a statically-typed spin-off of JavaScript that can be used on its own outside of React.
+However, you'll likely mostly encounter it within React apps.

 JSX

+- is a syntax extension of JavaScript
 - is statically-typed, but can infer the type set to variables based on their initial declaration
 - integrates HTML within JavaScript
   - this means that most elements and DOM manipulation in React will happen through JS (you will barely touch `index.html`)
 - can be typed within `.js` files within React, but `.jsx` extensions can also be used
   - if using `.jsx`, remember to tack that extension onto the end of the file you're importing

+Read more about its use in React [here](https://facebook.github.io/react/docs/introducing-jsx.html).

 ## Likes Counter Code Along